Summary of Clinical Data

 5. Mehrholz, J., Pohl, M., Platz, T., Kugler, J. & Elsner, B. Electromechanical and robot‐assisted arm training for improving activities of daily living, arm function, and arm muscle strength after stroke.
 Cochrane Database of Systematic Reviews (2018).

-6. Kutner, N. G., Zhang, R., Butler, A. J., Wolf, S. L. & Alberts, J. L. Quality-of-life change associated with robotic-assisted therapy to improve hand motor function in patients with supacute stroke: a randomized clinical trial.
-Physical therapy 90, 493-504 (2010).
+6. Kutner, N. G., Zhang, R., Butler, A. J., Wolf, S. L. & Alberts, J. L. Quality-of-life change associated with robotic-assisted therapy to improve hand motor function in patients with subacute stroke: a randomized clinical trial.
+Physical Therapy 90, 493-504 (2010).

-7. Housley, S. et al. Increasing access to cost effective home-based rehabilitation for rural veteran stroke survivors.
-Austin journal of cerebrovascular disease & stroke 3, 1 (2016).
+7. Housley, S. et al. Increasing access to cost-effective home-based rehabilitation for rural veteran stroke survivors.
+Austin Journal of Cerebrovascular Disease & Stroke 3, 1 (2016).

 8. Linder, S. M. et al. Improving quality of life and depression after stroke through telerehabilitation.
 American Journal of Occupational Therapy 69, 6902290020p6902290021-6902290020p6902290010 (2015).

 9. Wolf, S. L. et al. The HAAPI (Home Arm Assistance Progression Initiative) trial: a novel robotics delivery approach in stroke rehabilitation.
-Neurorehabilitation and neural repair 29, 958-968 (2015).
+Neurorehabilitation and Neural Repair 29, 958-968 (2015).

 10. Butler, A. J. et al. Expanding tele-rehabilitation of stroke through in-home robot-assisted therapy.
 Int J Phys Med Rehabil 2, 1-11 (2014).